Migration of Moroccan Jews to Israel: Riots in Oujda and Jerada

+Emigration through Cadima and Seleqseya

+Cadima (קדימה) was the Zionist apparatus that oversaw the mass migration of Moroccan Jews to Israel from 1949 to 1956—about 90,000 in total, with a major escalation in the years preceding Moroccan independence.
+The apparatus was administered by Jewish Agency and Mossad Le'Aliyah agents sent from Israel, with assistance from local Moroccan Zionists.
+It was based out of an office in Casablanca and operated cells in large cities as well as a transit camp along the road to al-Jadida, from which Jewish migrants would depart for Israel via Marseille.
+From mid-1951 to 1953, Cadima applied the Seleqṣeya (הסלקציה), an Israeli policy that imposed criteria for immigration that discriminated against poor Moroccan Jews, families without a breadwinner in the age range of 18-45, and families with a member in need of medical care.

 Policy Instated by Mohammed V

 When Mohammed V returned from exile, he decided he wanted the Jews to remain in Morocco after its independence from France in 1956; Jewish citizens were given equal rights.
 King Mohammed V was willing to integrate the Jews in the parliament and position them in prominent roles.
 The League of Arab states began operating in Morocco, influencing Morocco's political parties and causing anti-Semitism, leading the Moroccan government to refuse to recognize the State of Israel.
 This environment caused less affluent Jews to request to leave Morocco as soon as possible.
 Following the mass exodus, which did not please the Moroccan government, Zionism was outlawed and defined as a serious crime in 1959, and immigration to Israel was banned, forcing Moroccan Jews to flee the country by sea only, towards Spain or France.
 Following the emigration ban, a large number of international organizations cooperated with the Israeli government to do everything in their capacity to persuade Moroccan authorities to allow Jewish citizens of Morocco to leave the country.
 Representatives of the various Jewish organizations succeeded in forming good relations with the Moroccan authorities, however they failed to convince them to allow the Jews to leave.
-Nevertheless, Israel had sent dozens of Mossad officers to North Africa who carried out an operation ("operation frame") that enabled illegal immigration of Moroccan Jews.
+Nevertheless, Israel had sent dozens of Mossad officers to North Africa who carried out an operation ("operation frame") that enabled illegal emigration of Moroccan Jews.
 Many local young people joined the operation.
 Between the years 1948 - 1955 around 70,000 Jews left Morocco.
 Between the years 1955 - 1961 around 60,000 Jews left Morocco.